-FOR FURTHER INFORMATION CONTACT: For further information concerning this notice, please contact the PIDP grant program staff via email at PIDP grants@dot.gov, or call hearing at 202-366-3993.
+FOR FURTHER INFORMATION CONTACT: For further information concerning this notice, please contact the PIDP grant program staff via email at PIDP grants@dot.gov, or call Aubrey Parsons at 202-366-8047.
+A TDD is available for individuals who are deaf or hard of hearing at 202-366-3993.
 In addition, the Department of Transportation (DOT) may post answers to questions and requests for clarifications as well as information about webinars for further information at www.maritime.dot.gov/PIDPgrants.